EPCCed/eidf-docs/docs/services/s3/tutorial.md

    Total Size: 154 Bytes
 ```

-As done previously, use the `--recursive` flag to list information on all files:
+As done previously, use the `--recursive` option to list information on all files:

 ```bash
 aws s3 ls s3://mybucket --summarize --human-readable --recursive